Updated on August 6, 2020 with up to date PUA payment start dates.

 In the early days of the crisis, UI payments were only offsetting a small portion of the personal income decline.
 One reason is that most of those who filed new claims for unemployment insurance in late March were not yet receiving payments in March.
 In fact only 1.7 million new recipients were reported in March, compared with the 9.4 million initial claims filed during March and the 8.2 million continued claims reported in the final week of March (i.e., total claims filed by individuals during each week of unemployment after an initial application).
 (Throughout this post, we report non-seasonally adjusted claims.)
 Furthermore, as the programs were only just created at the end of the month, no states had yet implemented the PUA program for traditionally ineligible individuals and none were paying the additional $600 PUC payments to recipients who qualified under standard state rules (see figure 1).

 As figure 1 shows, by the end of April, all states were paying the $600 weekly payments.
 However, it has taken substantially longer for states to build systems to accommodate the expanded eligibility under PUA.
-By the week ending April 25, only 12 states, making up 21 percent of the labor force, were paying out PUA benefits.
-By the week ending May 16, it is likely that 42 states and the District of Columbia will be paying out benefits.
+By the week ending April 25, only 12 states, making up 29 percent of the labor force, were paying out PUA benefits.
+By the week ending May 16, it is likely that 39 states and the District of Columbia were paying out benefits.
 (See appendix table 1 for PUC and PUA implementation dates by state.)

 The combination of PUC and PUA benefits, along with the continuing surge of unemployment claims, led to total UI payments of over $48 billion from the Treasury during the month of April—the equivalent of more than 3 times more than paid out at the monthly peak of the Great Recession (after adjusting for inflation). ($27 billion of the April spending was accounted for by the $600 PUC benefit increase.)
 The unemployment system has sent out more money in April of 2020 than it did in the first four months of 2009 during the Great Recession.
 Weekly UI payments were still rising at the end of April and through the early weeks of May (see the dark green line in figure 2) as more states began sending payments to newly eligible participants and continued to make $600 PUC payments.